cuzzea/dnd_01/_posts/2024-01-05-the-stone-golems-path.md

 ---
 layout: post
 title: "Journal 531|T - The Stone Golem's Path"
+excerpt: "A hidden dwarf-sized doorway protected by strange magic is discovered, while Richard's mysterious abilities raise questions about the true nature of his powers."
 ---

 The strangers finally revealed their names - Richard, the one with those unsettling dark eyes that seem to pierce through souls, and his companion Grock, who bears two massive gauntlets that would make even a giant envious.
 The tension in the chamber was palpable as they explained their presence in these depths.